 - Practice my skills before the big day

 - Give you guys some ideas for changing things up from your usual favorites

 So, without further ado, here’s today’s “submission” for Thanksgiving with a Twist.

-Well, it is….a little, but it is also really, really delicious.
+Well, it is…a little, but it is also really, really delicious.
 The cheddar cheese flavor is subtle and adds a savory element to an otherwise sweet dish.
-I loved it, my husband loved it and my kids loved it.
-A triple win, if you ask me.
+My whole family loved it.
+A true win, if you ask me.

-Also….and here’s the kicker… you HAVE TO make the crust for this pie.
+Also…and here’s the kicker… you HAVE TO make the crust for this pie.
 Intimidating?
 Maybe.
-There are so many tricks and tips to making the perfect pie crust.
-If you want to know how to make a perfect, “no-fail” pie crust, check out this post from Fancy Nonsense – http://fancynonsense.com/no-fail-pie-crust-recipe/ .
-She’s get all the know-how you will ever need (and some beautiful photos to go along with it.)
+There are so many tricks and tips for making the perfect pie crust.
+If you want to know how to make a perfect, “no-fail” pie crust recipe.

 Just know this, before making this pie I had NEVER made a pie crust and I was able to do it.
 Is it perfect?
 Heck no. Does it taste good?
 Heck yes.